Kilohurtz/DOSMaps/LICENSE.md/README.md

 # LightSys-Interactive-Map-
 Building an interactive map of local churches around the world.

+ Up to date as of March 14, 2017

 Project team members
   Judson Hayes of LeTourneau University
   Micah Richards of LeTourneau University